tcardona/PSEG-Alexa-Project/Tutorials/HelloWorld/PAGE7.md

 ### Common certification issues

-Ensure your skill responds appropriately when the user says help, stop, or cancel.
+ + Ensure your skill responds appropriately when the user says help, stop, or cancel.
-Ensure your skill is not targeted towards children under the age of 13.
+ + Ensure your skill is not targeted towards children under the age of 13.
-Ensure your skill is not using IP or material owned by another entity.
+ + Ensure your skill is not using IP or copyrighted material owned by another entity.

-#### Congratulations
+## Congratulations!
+You have finished all the steps to build and publish an Alexa skill.

 <hr />
 Back to the [Tutorials Home Page](../README.md#title)